 Our smartphones and laptops rely heavily on minerals such as Lithium, Cobalt and Gold.
 View larger version of image (opens in a new window).

 The water we drink, the water we use to shower and the water we use to flush our toilets can come from sources above or below ground.
 Above ground we can use water from rivers or lakes that we can easily see but we can also find water beneath the ground.
-Water can sink through cracks and holes into rocks, here the water is stored in large underground reservoirs known as aquifers.
+Water can sink through cracks and holes into rocks, here the water is stored in rock layers known as aquifers.
 This water can be reached using wells.
 The Geological Survey has an active programme studying groundwater.